micheleantonazzi/intelligent-systems/README.md

 ### Qualitative Results

 In the following figure, the *qualitative results* are reported for the PFN-PIC dataset.
 In the first row, the prediction is given in blue while the ground truth is in green.
-The attended region of each context feature xc is given in the second row.
+The attended region of each context feature ${\bf x}_c$ is given in the second row.
 The two first columns refer to correct predictions.
 The third column refers to an erroneous prediction (wrongly attended target), while the last column refers to an erroneous prediction due to incorrect ground truth ("brown pack" is instructed but "can" is given the label).
 The sentences are:

 - "*Take the blue sandal move it to lower left box*"
 - "*Take the green item next to the pair of white gloves and move it to top left box*"